aaditya25056-lgtm/Handwritten-Digit-Recognition-with-a-Low-Level-Neural-Network/README.md

 # Handwritten Digit Recognition with a Low-Level Neural Network

-An MLP for MNIST digit classification implemented entirely from scratch using low-level TensorFlow primitives — custom dense layers, Xavier weight initialization, and a hand-coded Adam optimizer — with model export and confusion-matrix evaluation.
+An MLP for MNIST digit classification implemented entirely from scratch using low-level TensorFlow primitives — custom dense layers,and a hand-coded Adam optimizer — with model export and confusion-matrix evaluation.

 ## Overview